dalfabbio/includo/README.md

    ```bash
    tsc includo.ts
    ```
-4. **Run the application: Use Node.js to execute the compiled JavaScript file**:
+4. **Run the application** use Node.js to execute the compiled JavaScript file:
    ```bash
    node includo.js
    ```